 Finally, I know there are readers who collect postcards showing phonographs or records.
 (I do).
-I recently met an Australian graphic artist on eBay who designed a series of 3 new colorful art deco cards with unclothed women listening to horn gramophones and records.
+I recently met an Australian graphic artist on eBay who designed a series of 3 new colorful hand drawn art deco cards with unclothed women listening to horn gramophones and records.
+Consider them "R-rated".
 His name is Patrick Bousseton and he will autograph each card upon request.
-I'm adding a sample of one but to not offend anyone, I have shielded what some may find offensive.
-You can contact him at phousseton @pyb. com.au
+I don't want to offend anyone, so I'm not including a photo.
+You can contact him at phousseton @pyb. com.au if you wish to see his designs.